bartdorsey/developer-setup-guide/common/ansible-playbook-setup.md

 git clone https://github.com/bartdorsey/developer-playbook.git
 ```

-Once this finished, there will be a new folder called "developer-playbook" created
+Once this is finished, there will be a new folder called "developer-playbook" created
 in your home directory.

 type `ls -l` and you should see this folder in the list